 Easy, fluffy mini pizzas perfect for school lunches or quick snacks – freezer-friendly and ready in under 25 minutes!

 These Mini Lunchbox Pizzas are a lifesaver for busy parents!
 And my kids are extra happy on the days that these delights make an appearance in their lunchboxes!
 It can be hard coming up with new ideas to ensure your kids don’t get tired of the same old sandwiches or typical school lunch options.
 We want them to eat and enjoy their lunch and know they are getting something that’s both delicious and satisfying.
-Pizzas might seem a decadent choice, but when they are homemade from scratch and topped with fresh ingredients, you can feel good that you’re providing your kids with a healthy option that they love.
+Pizzas might seem a decadent choice, but when they are homemade from scratch and topped with fresh ingredients, you can feel good that you’re providing your kids with a nutritious option that they love.

 With just two simple ingredients in the dough, you’ll have these fluffy, protein-packed pizzas ready in no time.
 The dough is quick to mix, no special equipment needed – just your hands!
 The result is a soft base, similar to focaccia, and the Greek yoghurt adds extra protein to keep the kids fuller for longer.